Usage

 XY Plot

-An XY Plot Entry displays the data in a XY chart format with lines or points.
+An XY Plot Entry displays the data in a XY chart format with lines or points or areas.
 The XY plot entry has the following configuration options:

-• X Axis: The field to use as the x-axis of the chart.
-This field will be used to label the points on the x-axis.
+• X Value: The field to use as the x-axis of the chart.

-• Y1 Label: The label to use for the y-axis on the left side of the chart.
+• X Label: The label to use for the x-axis.

-• Y2 Label: The label to use for the y-axis on the right side of the chart.
+• Y Label: The label to use for the y-axis.

 • Scatter Plot: Toggle this option to display the data as a scatter plot instead of a line plot.